hanyy444/cofeed/README.md

 # Description

-A fully responsive single page with multiple routes social media web application that provides its users with the ability to post images, like and comment on others’ posts, send real-time messages and follow each other.
+A fully responsive social media web application that helps users post images, like and comment on others’ posts, send real-time messages and follow each other.

     This project was developed solely for the purpose of learning, practicing and demonstrating my frontend development skills.
 It has no commercial use.